lxmmxl56/django-jack-skeleton/html/README.md

-This directory is for serving static files
+This directory is for serving static files and storing media uploaded by users